-When looking for teen/youth therapy in Toronto therapist fit and experience working with clients in this age group is important.
+When looking for a therapist for teens or young adults, therapist fit and experience working with clients in this age group is important.
 When browsing therapist profiles, look for—and be prepared to ask for—examples of their experience working with teens, including if they understand present-day pressures and temptations that exist in teens’ lives (like the current high school and social media/online environment).
 Like adults, personality fit is important.
 Watch intro videos or book a free consultation first, if available, to see if the therapist and teen click.

 You can browse therapists on First Session in other demographic categories, too:

 There are dozens of professional titles used by therapists across the country.
 Therapist titles (like psychiatrist, psychologist, social worker, psychotherapist, counselling therapist) are regulated by law (in that case they’re licensed and overseen by a governing body called a college), or they are self-governed by their own associations (such as the British Columbia Association of Clinical Counsellors overseeing the designation of “Registered Clinical Counsellor” in British Columbia).

 When professional titles are governed, it means they must meet certain education and training requirements by law and/or their associations.
 There are also specialties (music therapist, life coach) that, on their own, wouldn’t fall under these requirements.
 It’s useful to become familiar with the regulated therapist titles in your region to inform your choice of therapist.